anthibo/go-basics/readme.md

 - executable: generate a file that we can run (package **main** makes executable package -> generate project binaries) -> must have func called name (entrypoint of the program)
 - reusable: code used as helpers
 ___
+### Philosophy of Go:
+- Go is built around the Unix Philosophy that says:
+	- write programs that do on thing and do it well
+	- write programs to work together
+	- write  programs to handle text streams because that is a universal interface.
+___
 ### Variables:
 - statically types